Entertainment News Roundup: Nintendo Switch sales slump on chip shortage; Brad Pitt action movie 'Bullet Train' speeds into theaters and more | Entertainment

 The newest "Star Wars" television series will tell the story of a dark period in the life of future "Rogue One" hero Cassian Andor as he decides how far to go in his lifelong battle against oppressive forces, the star and creator said on Wednesday.
 "Andor" will debut on Walt Disney Co's Disney+ streaming service on Sept.
 21. The 12-episode series stars actor Diego Luna as the title character, a rebel who sacrificed himself for the greater good at the end of 2016 film "Rogue One."

-Joaquin Phoenix to return to the big screen as Joker in the 2024 sequel
+Joaquin Phoenix to return to big screen as Joker in 2024 sequel

 (With inputs from agencies.)